-Budgeted cost: Staff Training, resources and cover: £41,362
+Budgeted cost: Staff Training, resources and cover: £42,750

-Activity Evidence that supports this approach Challenge number(s) addressed Targeted sessions for groups and personalised 1:1 Therapeutic Play ELSA Talking Mats delivered by EP.
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted sessions for groups and personalised 1:1 Place2Be Therapeutic Play ELSA Talking Mats delivered by EP.
 Bereavement Counsellor EEF evidence suggests that Social and Emotional strategies can have a positive impact on social interactions, attitudes to learning, and learning itself.
-1, 2 SENDCO led workshop for parents EEF evidence found that poor attendance at school is linked to poor academic attainment across all stages.
+1, 2 WIASS and WAAS coffee mornings EEF evidence found that poor attendance at school is linked to poor academic attainment across all stages.
 Some parental communication approaches and targeted parental engagement interventions show promise in supporting pupil attendance.
-1, 2, 5 Enrichment activities and extended school time.
+1, 2, 5 Parent Gym delivered by advisor.
+EFF evidence found that engagement with parents of very young children are typically more effective 5 Enrichment activities and extended school time.
 Wrap around care Clubs are carefully costed and provided at a subsidised rate to disadvantaged families.
 Subsidised spaces are available at wrap around for PPG 5 Trips and residential are planned throughout the year for all children, which support their learning in school.
 Trips are carefully costed and provided at a subsidised rate to disadvantaged families.
-5 Attendance is carefully monitored by our attendance officer and families are offered support where required.
+1-5 Attendance is carefully monitored by our attendance officer and families are offered support where required.
 Parents advised if attendance falls below an acceptable level.
 Support in place for families where attendance and punctuation is an issue.
-1-5
+1, 2 Children have the resources they need for all lessons.
+All PPG ch provided with a pencil case and stationary (as per uniform and stationary policy) and resources are topped up throughout the year.
+5

-Total budgeted cost: £71,362
+Total budgeted cost: £72,750